 Thai Chickpea Pizza.
 With sweet potato peanut sauce.
 Yep, that happened.
 So you should go roast up some chickpeas to get prepared.
-Once you do, come back and tell me how it went here in the comments or tag me @eatwithinyourmeans and hashtag #eatwithinyourmeans on Instagram.
+Once you do, come back and tell me how it went here in the comments or tag me @passtheplants and hashtag #passtheplants on Instagram.
 I need to live vicariously through you and your working oven.
 Thanks in advance.

 - 3.5-4 cups cooked chickpeas (2 15 oz. cans (drained))